 I have tried few of them last year and will share my experience with them in this post.
 Since I am a software developer we are going to focus on the materials related to it.

-So, here is a list of 15 sites that you should visit before you make you make your choice.
+So, here is a list of sites that you should visit before you make you make your choice.
 I have not used much on all of them, but worth a spending some time.

 We are a social entrepreneurship company that partners with the top universities in the world to offer courses online for anyone to take, for free.
 We envision a future where the top universities are educating not only thousands of students, but millions.
 Our technology enables the best professors to teach tens or hundreds of thousands of students.

-3. Khan Academy
+7. Khan Academy